INTO-CPS-Association/DTaaS/servers/execution/runner/README.md

-# :runner: Digital Twin Runner
+# :runner: Runner

-A utility service to manage the lifecycle of one digital twin.
+A utility service to manage safe execution of remote commands.
-The lifecycle of a digital twin is made of multiple phases.
-This digital twin runner utility helps with the managing the execution of lifecycle phases.
-This utility can be
-launched in two scenarios:

-1. User launches this from commandline and let the utility manage the lifecycle of one digital twin.
+User launches this from commandline and let the utility manage the commands to be executed.
-2. Execution infrastructure of Digital Twin as a Service (DTaaS) launches this utility and instructs it to manage the lifecycle of one digital twin.

-The digital twin runner utility runs as a service and will provide REST API interface to execute lifecycle scripts of a digital twin.
+The runner utility runs as a service and provides
-One digital twin runner is responsible for execution of a digital twin.
+REST API interface to safely execute remote commands.
+Multiple runners can be active simultaneously on one computer.
+The commands are sent via the REST API and are executed on the computer with active runner.

 ## :arrow_down: Install